Evidence-Based Nutrient Recommendations

 Table 11 (p.
 39, FAO, 1991) provides the PDCAAS scores known by the FAO at the time.
 Only three animal foods are listed: casein (1.00), egg white (1.00), and beef (0.92).
 There are just over a dozen familiar plant proteins listed and their PDCAAS scores range from 0.26 to 0.69.

-Although the PDCAAS ranks proteins according to the needs of humans, it’s been criticized for calculating amino acid absorption, aka digestibility, based on a protein fecal analysis of rats (Schaafsma, 2000).
-Rat digestion is different from humans and a fecal analysis doesn’t take into account that bacteria in the colon can change the amino acid composition of the feces.
-The FAO recommended changing from fecal digestibility to ileal digestibility when agreed upon procedures and sufficient data are available (p.
+Although the PDCAAS ranks proteins according to human needs, it’s been criticized for calculating amino acid absorption, aka digestibility, based on fecal analysis of rats (Schaafsma, 2000).
+Rat digestion is different from humans, and a fecal analysis doesn’t take into account that bacteria in the colon can change the amino acid composition of the feces.
+The FAO recommended changing from fecal digestibility to ileal digestibility when agreed-upon procedures and sufficient data are available (p.
 32, FAO, 1991).

-The 1991 FAO report relied mostly on data by Sarwar and colleagues in listing the PDCAASs of foods (p.
+The 1991 FAO report relied primarily on data from Sarwar and colleagues when listing the PDCAASs of foods (p.
 39, FAO, 1991).
-Sarwar later published a paper suggesting that the PDCAAS method overestimates the quality of proteins for foods containing anti-nutritional factors (Sarwar, 1997) which are primarily plant foods.
+Sarwar later published a paper suggesting that the PDCAAS method overestimates the quality of proteins for foods containing anti-nutritional factors (Sarwar, 1997), which are primarily plant foods.

 FAO Recommends the DIAAS in 2011